How To Heal A Burnt Tongue: 10 Tips For Quicker Relief

 If you have milk, condensed milk or yogurt in the refrigerator, apply some on the tongue.

 Sugar is a good remedy for burns.
 Coat your tongue with a thick layer of sugar which will help it heal faster.
+You can also smear some honey on the tongue and let it sit for a while.

-6) Vitamin E Oil Application
+5. Apply Vitamin E Oil

 Open a vitamin E capsule and empty the content on the tongue.
 Vitamin E oil works well in soothing a burnt tongue.